slateapp/slate/README.md

 # The History
 SL8 originated in a desire to write a labor-saving program that could improve the existing method students used to ask for help and provide teachers with data-driven feedback.

-Before SL8, students would write their name and, occasionally, a specific question on a whiteboard to notify teachers if they were stuck on a problem.
+Before SL8 students would write their name and, occasionally, a specific question on a whiteboard to notify teachers if they were stuck on a problem.
 The whiteboard functioned as a waiting list for each cohort of students, as each problem was solved a teacher would erase the name from the board and move on to the next student.

+We felt this system could be improved by creating an interactive, responsive application that would display the key information (name, cohort, and question), save a record of what type of questions were being asked, and also create an SMS alert system to notify teachers of new requests.

 # The Project
 write here about the functionality of slate